OliverEivak/gwizard-example/README.md

-# A modified GWizard Example
+# A modified GWizard project base
 A WIP to add more useful basic functionalities to the gwizard example project.

 ## Running